PlummersSoftwareLLC/Primes/PrimeR/solution_1/README.md

 ### Special findings and performance tweaks

 It turns out that finding the next prime in R is really slow if you use, `which`, `Position` or `match`.
 Even a second while loop is much faster, but still slow.
-In the latest code is solved this by adding `if (bit_array[factor] == TRUE) {`.
-This implements the search loop in the same while loop and somehow this makes a difference in R.
+In the latest code this is solved by adding `if (bit_array[factor] == TRUE) {`.
+This implements the search for the next prime in the main while loop with out the need of an inner loop.
+Somehow this makes a difference in R.

 ### Credits